OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

 Profile Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :file:`.profile` environment file is created by KIWI and contains a specific set of variables which are listed below.
+The :file:`.profile` environment file is created by {kiwi} and contains a specific set of variables which are listed below.

 ``$kiwi_compressed``